apache/doris/docs/en/docs/sql-manual/sql-functions/array-functions/array_contains_all.md

 BOOLEAN array_contains_all(ARRAY<T> array1, ARRAY<T> array2)
 ```

 Checks whether `array2` is a subset of `array1`.
 Note the arrays are regarded as sets and hence the order of the elements and the number of the occurrences of each element are not taken into account.
+If any input is NULL, returns NULL.
 The elements in the arrays may be of different types as long as they have a common ancenstor type.

 ### notice